tr8dr/tr8dr.github.io/_posts/2020-11-28-AnalystRatings.markdown

 - potentially drop the lowest accuracy analysts to build a better combined score
 - adding various market signals to improve accuracy

+## Addendum
+Note that the above analysis overstates analyst accuracy in that it allows analysts to adjust their rating after a stock has started a downward (upward) move.
+The approach I took with the analysis was to evaluate the forward 20 day return for each day relative to the combined analyst score.
+Here is a scenario that would show lag in analysts predictions but still allow them to achieve a high score in the above analysis:

+1. analysts combined score shows a buy
+2. stock drops significantly over the course of a week
+3. analysts adjust to lower score (sell or underweight)
+4. stock continues to drop for the next couple of months

+Only 1 week out of 9 weeks would show bad accuracy in the above scenario.
+Meanwhile, you might have purchased the stock at the beginning of week 1 based on analyst's positive scoring.